 Sens double up Bruins with 4-2 victory

-Mike Hoffman had a power-play goal early in the third period and the Ottawa Senators defeated the Boston Bruins 4-2 on Monday night.
-Derick Brassard, Jean-Gabriel Pageau and Alex Burrows also scored as the Senators extended their winning streak to three games.
+Mike Hoffman had the power-play winner early in the third period and the Ottawa Senators defeated the Boston Bruins 4-2.
+Derick Brassard, Jean-Gabriel Pageau and Alex Burrows also scored as the Senators extended their winning streak to three games Sens double up Bruins with 4-2 victory Mike Hoffman had the power-play winner early in the third period and the Ottawa Senators defeated the Boston Bruins 4-2.

 Add your comments below